LaurentJouron/Orange_County_Lettings/docs/source/description.rst

 Start
 *****

-Orange County Lettings recruited me to play a key role in improving the website, code and deployment.
+Orange County Lettings is a start-up in the real estate rental sector.
+Being expanding in the United States, the company decided to expand its team.
+As a developer, you need to play an important role in improving the company’s site, both in terms of code and deployment.

-After evaluating the technologies currently used in the application code, the technical director, identified various problems to solve.
-During our first meeting with him, I had access to the site’s `GitHub repository <https://github.com/OpenClassrooms-Student-Center/Python-OC-Lettings-FR>`_.
+I had access to the site’s `GitHub repository <https://github.com/OpenClassrooms-Student-Center/Python-OC-Lettings-FR>`_.

 My mission is to set up and operate the site locally on my computer.
 Following the instructions of the README, it is possible to:

 * Run the site locally and browse it in a browser.
 * I can log in and use the Admin section of the site.